Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 The first thing is that Climashield is the pioneer of “continuous filaments” .

-I have to be transparent, I was still able to see that its competitor, Primaloft had similar technology, but I don't know any more.
+I have to be transparent, I was able to see that its competitor, Primaloft had similar technology, but I don't know more.

 In a video that manufacturers of technical materials have the secret to, we can clearly see how the insulation works:

-In fact, “classic” wadding is like pharmacy cotton, it falls apart .
+In fact, "classic" wadding is like pharmacy cotton, it disintegrates .

-This is a problem for clothing because, with repeated use, movement, washing or humidity, your insulation no longer looks like much in the end.
+This is a problem for the garment, because with repeated use, movement, washing or humidity, your insulation doesn't look like much anymore at the end.

 But this is not the case with Climashield.

-• Perfect hold over time : Climashield does not tear when it is stretched, it does not clump or separate.
+• Perfect hold over time : Climashield does not tear when stretched, it does not clump together and does not separate.

-• Highly compressible : it will return to its initial shape very quickly, which makes it very practical when you wear this parka with a backpack.
+• Highly compressible : it will return to its original shape very quickly, which makes it very practical when you wear this parka with a backpack.

-Finally, our Climashield insulation features “ Aquaban ” technology (yes, I know, they are very good with names): it keeps heat even when it is wet, while allowing perspiration to escape quickly.
+Finally, our Climashield insulation features " Aquaban " technology (yes, I know, they're very good at names): it keeps you warm even when wet, while allowing perspiration to wick away quickly.

-You might think that I am a real perfectionist, but, having already done tests with less good quality insulation, I guarantee that it is much less pleasant : the feeling of dampness can set in and it does not last if hot as that.
+You might think that I am a real perfectionist, but, having already done tests with lower quality insulation, I guarantee you that it is much less pleasant : the feeling of dampness can set in and it does not keep you as warm as that.

 A cut that must be adapted

-Another important thing to know: for Climashield to work well, it needs to have loft , and must not be excessively pressed against your body, so that the insulation is not crushed.
-This is why you cannot make a cut as close as a coat from a woolen cloth.
+Another important thing to know: for the Climashield to work well, it needs to have some loft , must not be excessively pressed against your body, so that the insulation is not crushed.
+This is why you can't make a cut as tight as a coat in a woolen cloth.

-This parka should just sit on your bust when closed, and that's it.
+This parka just has to sit on your chest when it's closed, and that's it.

-It is therefore not a piece to choose too fitted.
+So it's not a piece to choose too tight.
 I simply advise you to choose your usual size .

 How hot is it?